s4suryapal/node-api-demo/README.md

 In this project i have used all required modules.

-Modules Userd :
+Modules Used :

-  - Nodejs
+  - NPM Libraries
+    - Nodemon for Debugging and keeping track of changed files
-  - Express Js for initiating the server
+    - Express for initiating the server
     - Mongoose for interracting with MongoDB
+    - BodyParser to parse request body
     - Morgan for Rest Api Access Log
-  - Dotenv for storing envirnment vriables
+    - Dotenv for storing environment vriables
     - Winston for logs
     - Helmet for security headers
     - Compression for compression codings (gzip,deflate)
     - Swagger-Ui-Express for API documentation
     - JsonWebToken for Security
     - Express-async-errors : to handle async errors

 ### Prerequisites

-What things you need to install the software :
+List of things that should pre-installed on your pc :

  - Nodejs v14.16.0
  - NPM 6.14.11